Our Therapy Team

 Alyssa has clinical experience with articulation disorders, phonological disorders, receptive and expressive language delays/disorders, social pragmatic communication, cognition, executive functioning, and augmentative and alternative communication (AAC).

 Danielle Lippiello, M.S.
-Ed., CF-SLP/SLS
+Ed., CCC-SLP/SLS

 Danielle Lippiello, M.S.
-Ed., CF-SLP/SLS
+Ed., CCC-SLP/SLS

 Some of the most wonderful people are the ones who don’t fit into boxes.